xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

 ## 2) Simplified tasks communication

 Tasks are isolated and can’t share data as we typically do in Python code.
-There’s a way we can share information between tasks via **XComs**.
+The only way we can share information between tasks, and it's using **XComs**.

-To continue with our example, let’s see how we can share data between tasks via XComs using the old API:
+To continue with our example, let’s see how we do this using the old API:

 ```python
 def extract_from_api(**kwargs):